jacobdbrown4/jacob_brown/_pages/log.md

   * SpyDrNet 1.8.3 release
   * worked on more spydrnet shrec docs
 * **Wednesday**:
+  * SpyDrNet SHREC 1.1.0 release
+  * worked on documentation
+  * meetings
+  * travis CI should now be set up for SpyDrNet SHREC and good to go
 * **Thursday**:
+  * added some tests to spydrnet shrec and improved some of the existing ones
+  * worked on the shrec documentation
 * **Friday**:
+  * started working on a small check to make sure surfaced_pins() works

 ### Week 12: July 12, 2021
 * **Weekly Goals**: